rpm4real/rpm4real.github.io/_posts/2020-02-16-madethissite.md

 # The Goal

-I set out to create a personal website using exclusively open source technologies hosted on github pages for completely free.
+I set out to create a personal website using exclusively open source technologies hosted on github pages for zero cost.
 I wanted to ensure a template that would allow for easy testing on my local machine, as well as seamless deployment to github for publishing.
-I also looked for a relatively simple structure that would allow for custom CSS or javascript future hosting future projects.
+I also looked for a relatively simple structure that would allow for custom CSS or javascript for hosting future projects.

 # Github Pages Default "Personal Website"